couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-documents.markdown

 The `_rev` property is already in the dictionary you got from the `CBLDocument`, so all you need to do is modify the properties dictionary and hand back the modified dictionary that still contains the `_rev` property to `putProperties:`.

-The following example retrieves a document, retrieves a property named `check` from the document, toggles the value of `check`, and then writes an updated revision of the document to the database.
+The following example retrieves a document, gets a property named `check` from the document, toggles the value of `check`, and then writes an updated revision of the document to the database.

 ```java
 // get a document from a QueryRow object
 Document document = row.getDocument();